Neill's Story

 Even during his Junior year winter semester at NYU Prague, he took a job with the Central European Advisory Group.
 Here he worked for an all women group of attorneys conducting legal and industry research for clients expanding business ventures into Central/Eastern Europe.

 When he returned to NYU in the city, he began an internship working as part of a team to organize a UN sponsored assembly of business, religious and government leaders from around the world, preparing for an event at the UN Headquarters in Geneva which united world leaders in discussion of peace-related issues.
+He also enjoyed being on the campaign staff of a NY state Congressional candidate and privately tutoring students in English, Math and SAT prep.

 His writing efforts were rewarded at NYU.
 He received The Economics Paper of the Year award for his honors thesis and the NYU Public Service Grant as the founder of an experimental citywide mentoring program.
 He also received The Founder’s Day Award at graduation.